Our Research Projects

 Our Research Priorities

-Improving longevity and quality of post heart transplant life by reducing/eliminating rejection and cardiac allograft vasculopathy (CAV).
+Improve longevity and the quality of a child's post heart transplant life by reducing/eliminating rejection and cardiac allograft vaculopathy (CAV)

 Current Research